 Door Cloud divides access control management into four distinct roles, all with adjustable scope and rights management that can be configured down to the individual level.

-Although typically the access control user’s role is more participatory and less managerial in nature, Door Cloud users can do a lot more than just open doors.
-For example, using a smartphone, users can report lost badges or other security-related incidents.
-The user can also request ad hoc access to a managed door or a permanent change to his or her access permissions.
+Although the user role is typically more participatory and less managerial in nature, Door Cloud users can do a lot more than just open doors.
+For example, using a smartphone, users can request instant access, or report security-related incidents.

-The client administrator administers access control within the client organisation.
-The client administrator’s scope and level of permissions are correspondingly configured to his or her position and security clearance within the organisation’s hierarchy.
+The client administrator manages access control within the client organisation.
+Their scope and level of permissions are set according to their responsibilities and security clearance in the client organisation.

 Master administrators have a complete overview of all Door Cloud performance and provide support to partners.
 Normally, master admins don’t have operational access to clients.
-Master admins provide backup support only if explicitly requested to do so by clients or as the result of an escalated incident.
+Master admins provide backup support only if explicitly requested by clients or as the result of an escalated incident.

 In its simplest terms, access control means deciding who can go where and when.